-- (a) are married to each other, or - (b) are not married to each other and are living together in a conjugal relationship, - (i) continuously for a period of not less than three years, or - (ii) in a relationship of some permanence, if they are the natural or adoptive parents of a child, both as defined in the [Ontario] Family Law Act."
+- (a) are married to each other, or - (b) are not married to each other and are living together in a conjugal relationship, - (i) continuously for a period of not less than three years, or - (ii) in a relationship of some permanence, if they are the parents of a child as set out in section 4 of the Children's Law Reform Act."

 Wilma is Fred's spouse.
 Fred is retiring from his job as a crane operator.
 They cannot live together on the date when the first instalment of Fred's pension is due because of Wilma's work obligations.
 Wilma has not waived her right to the joint and survivor pension.
-Although they are living separate and apart, it is not due to a breakdown in their spousal relationship.
+Although they are living apart, it is not due to a breakdown in their spousal relationship.
 Therefore, Wilma will be entitled to a survivor pension if Fred dies before her.